 The Right to Counsel

 A criminal defendant's right to an attorney is found in the Sixth Amendment to the U.S. Constitution, which requires the "assistance of counsel" for the accused "in all criminal prosecutions."
 This means that a defendant has a constitutional right to be represented by an attorney during trial.
-It also means that if the defendant cannot afford an attorney, in almost all instances the government will appoint one to handle the case, at no cost to the defendant.
+It also means that if the defendant cannot afford an attorney, in almost all instances the government will appoint one to handle the case, at no cost to the defendant (this began in 1963 when the Supreme Court ruled in favor of an indigent defendant facing the possibility of incarceration).

 How Does an Attorney Assist a Defendant in a Criminal Case?

-The defense attorney's role is of paramount importance in almost every criminal case.
-While specific duties of an attorney vary depending on the nature of the charges and the case, key responsibilities of any criminal defense lawyer include:
+The defense attorney's role is of paramount importance in almost every criminal case --particularly those with the possibility of incarceration, since it's hard to put a price on one's freedom.
+While specific duties of an attorney vary depending on the nature of the charges and the case, key responsibilities of any criminal defense lawyer include the following:

 To What Standards is a Criminal Defense Attorney Held?